-lowa Code chapter 137 requires the county board of supervisors to establish a local board of health in the county.
 The board of supervisors appoints members of the local board of health care for a three-year term.
 The local board of health has jurisdiction over public health matters in the county.
-Often this includes sanitation, ambulance service, homemaker health aides and public health nurses.
+Often this includes such population-based and personal health services as may be deemed necessary for the promotion and protection of the health of the public as well as environmental health services as may be deemed necessary for the protection and improvement of the public health [lowa Code §137.104].